Rezident16/capstone-fullstackers/proposal.md

     - implement `deleteById`
     - test `deleteById`

-- Create the `LikeFileRepository` class.
+- Create the `LikeJdbcTemplateRepository` class.
 (2 hours)

     All methods should catch IOExceptions and throw `DataException`.

     - add the filePath field and create a constructor to initialize the field
-    - generate tests for `LikeFileRepository`, should be located in `src/test/java/learn/stockConnect/data/LikeFileRepositoryTest`
+    - generate tests for `LikeJdbcTemplateRepository`, should be located in `src/test/java/learn/stockConnect/data/LikeJdbcTemplateRepositoryTest`
     - create a `data` directory in the project root. add test, seed, and production data files

     - implement `findById`, `findByUserId`, `findByMessageId`